osirisOfGit/BG3_Automatic_Inventory_Manager/README.md

 When any item with the tag `CAMPSUPPLIES` is processed, it will be sent straight to the camp chest, no further evaluation needed.

-When any item with the tag `SCROLL` is processed, it will first be run through the WeightedFilter for STACK_AMOUNT, and if multiple party members hold the same amount of the scroll, or if nobody currently has this scroll in their inventory, then the character that originally picked up the item will be chosen.
+When any item with the tag `SCROLL` is processed, it will first be run through the WeightedFilter for STACK_AMOUNT, and if multiple party members hold the same amount of the scroll, or if nobody currently has this scroll in their inventory, then the character that originally picked up the item will be chosen (this is done to prevent the user from having to search for the scroll if nobody currently has one in their inventory)
 </details>

+##### Modifiers

+This generally serves as a generic catch-all for any kind of special rules that the FilterProcessors should consider when choosing a target - currently, only the `STACK_LIMIT` modifier is implemented, which pre-filters out party members if they contain more than the specified limit, unless all party members exceed it, in which case nobody is filtered out.

+A purely internal modifier of Encumberence is implemented as well - this is automatically applied to every item being processed, and pre-filters out party members if receiving the item would make them encumbered, unless all party members would be encumbered.